Coaching at DESS

 Mr. Adams, Literacy Leader at DESS.

-When I joined DESS last year I was very keen to work in a coaching school and was looking forward to finding out more about what this meant for everyone involved.
-As a new member of SLT I couldn’t wait to get started and although it was my first time taking part in coaching sessions, I found it hugely beneficial in my new position.
+When I joined DESS, I was very keen to work in a coaching school and was looking forward to finding out more about what this meant for everyone involved.
+As a member of SLT, I couldn’t wait to get started and although it was my first time taking part in coaching sessions, I found it hugely beneficial in my new position.
 The new challenges, in many aspects of my role, were overcome with self-made solutions through the support of my coach.
 I now look to the coaching process when I need solutions or guidance in demanding situations; I would recommend coaching to everyone and will certainly continue it throughout my career.